This Notice outlines how virtual criminal case management appearances will be conducted.

 Each case management court has its own unique video link and its own unique telephone number / passcode combination that is needed to connect to the court.
 This information is set out in courthouse-specific schedules available on the Ontario Court of Justice website.

-To facilitate more orderly proceedings and to limit the number of people waiting on the line to have their matters addressed, case management court lists have been subdivided into tiers.
+To facilitate more orderly proceedings and to limit the number of people waiting on the line to have their matters addressed, many case management court lists have been subdivided into tiers.
 Counsel and accused persons are encouraged to connect to the case management courtroom at the time specified for their tier.
 However, the Court recognizes that, as a result of the automatic adjournment of matters and other scheduling changes, counsel may have conflicting court obligations which will prevent counsel from being able to attend during the allotted time.

 The scheduling and connection information for criminal case management courts may change in response to the COVID-19 pandemic and as court operations continue to expand.
 Please continue to check the Ontario Court of Justice website for updates.

 6) Accused persons who are in custody

 Criminal case management appearances for accused persons who are in custody will continue to be conducted by remote appearance (audioconference or videoconference) unless a judicial official directs otherwise, in accordance with the procedures in place since March 2020.

 7) Enhanced Designations of Counsel